By Jamie Tisler

-The Apostle John had only a couple of methods of communication to choose from.
+The Apostle John had few methods of communication to choose from.
 He wrote to Gaius with whom he had a father-son relationship (3 John).
-This relationship was birthed by John sharing the gospel with Gaius, and he responding to it with repentance of his sin and belief in Jesus Christ.
+Their relationship was birthed when John shared the gospel, and Gaius responded with repentance of his sin and belief in Jesus Christ.

-John’s purpose in writing was to acknowledge Gaius’ hospitality towards fellow workers of the faith, and to encourage him as he dealt with Diotrephes, a troublemaker in the church.
-John wrote these words near the end of the letter.
-“I have many things to write to you, but I am not willing to write to them with pen and ink; but I hope to see you shortly, and we will speak face to face” (3 John 1:13-14).
-The meaning in the Greek for face to face is mouth to mouth emphasizing the very personal nature of this communication.
+John wrote his letter to acknowledge Gaius’ hospitality towards fellow workers of the faith, and to encourage him as he dealt with Diotrephes, a troublemaker in the church.
+John concluded, “I have many things to write to you, but I am not willing to write to them with pen and ink; but I hope to see you shortly, and we will speak face to face” (3 John 1:13-14).
+The meaning in the Greek for face to face is “mouth to mouth” emphasizing the very personal nature of this communication.

-I began to think further about how to choose the best mode of communication.
-A few things came to mind: accessibility; time; subject; word count; and sometimes, the preferred mode of the recipient.
+As I thought about the best mode of communication, a few things came to mind: accessibility; time; subject; word count; and sometimes, the preferred mode of the recipient.
 Reading again these verses in John’s letter, I realized he was not short on pen and ink.
-He was guided by the Spirit of the Lord to communicate what else he needed to say to Gaius face to face.
-I imagine that Gaius appreciated John’s letter and even more, looked forward to seeing his spiritual father.
-I need to give more thought when selecting a mode of communication and be seeking the Lord’s guidance when the subject is weighty.
+The Holy Spirit guided him to communicate what else he needed to say to Gaius face to face.
+I imagine Gaius appreciated John’s letter and even more, looked forward to seeing his spiritual father.
+I need to give more thought when selecting a mode of communication and seek the Lord’s guidance when the subject is weighty.

-Face to face communication should not be thought of as obsolete.
+Face to face communication is not obsolete.
 A recent face to face conversation confirmed this.
 There was a connection between the two of us that no other mode could have offered.
-Seeing the expression on each others’ face added value to the communication and the flowing dialogue was unlike the other modes of communication which often involve waiting for a response.
+Seeing the expression on each other’s face added value to the communication and the flowing dialogue was unlike the other modes of communication, which often involve waiting for a response.
 The words John wrote to Gaius over 2,000 years ago are still relevant for me today.

 Lord, thank you for the many modes of communication I have to choose from.
 Help me to know how to choose the right one so that I will communicate effectively for your glory.
 I pray in the name of Jesus.
 Amen.